-There are seven different playable classes, each has its own special skills and abilities.
+There are seven playable classes, each with its own special skills and abilities.

 Burglar's, commonly referred to as burgs, are the stealth/sneak class.
 They focus on sneaking up to the enemy and laying down the critical strikes.
 One of their main roles in a fight is to steal the enemies ability to deal damage and to deploy Fellowship Manoeuvres to benefit the group.
 They mainly use evading as a means of defense.
 Burgs are available to the Hobbit and Man races.

 The Captain's primary role is to buff the group.
 They have heralds (pets) that help maintain buffs while in and out of combat.
 At later levels the captain has the ability to resurrect fallen allies, making them an incredible asset to any group.
 Captains are available only to the race of Man.

 Champions are the main melee DPS class.
 They have AOE attacks that enable them to dish out damage to their foes.
 Champions are limited to Dwarves, Elves, and Men.